Ibadullah-Kahttana/XOR-NeuralNetwork-NumPy/README.md

 Biases are added as an extra axis in the X-input

-Neural Network Training
+Neural Network Training:

 We use Gradient Descent algorithm to minimize the cost.
 •	I perform forward propagation to calculate the output of the network for the input data X.
 •	I then calculate the error between the expected output(y) and the actual output output_layer_output(Y^).
 •	Then uses the error to calculate the deltas for the output and hidden layers using the sigmoid derivative.
 •	Finally, we update the weights using the deltas and the learning rate.

-Testing the NN
+Testing the NN:

 For Testing neural Network, we have Given inputs ranges with the interval of 0.05 sequentially.
 •	input1 =[-0.8, 1.2]
 •	input2 =[-0.8, 1.2]